Posted Date:September 21, 2011

 The DRAP system will only accept physical addresses for borrowers to be contacted.
 P.O.
 Boxes will not be accepted.

 The Department will send only one DRAP letter to each address provided by a school.
 “Undeliverable” letters are returned to the Department where they are logged into the eCB DRAP module along with the reason they were returned.
 Schools will need to log in periodically to review and print reports of undeliverable letters.
 Schools are encouraged to provide updated addresses.
-When an address is updated, the DRAP letter is resent.
+When an address is updated, a new DRAP letter is sent to the new address.

 File Upload Limitations